zneix/haste-server/README.md

 * Be really simple
 * Be easy to set up and use

-~~Haste works really well with a little utility called [haste-client](https://github.com/seejohnrun/haste-client), allowing you to do things like:~~
+I also rewrote Command Line utility [haste-client](https://github.com/zneix/haste-client), which can do things like:

-~~`cat file | haste`~~
+`cat file | haste`

-~~which will output a URL to paste containing the contents of `file`.
-Check the README there for more details and usages.~~
+it outputs URL to a paste containing contents of `file`.
+Check [repo](https://github.com/zneix/haste-client) for more details.

-There will be a rewritten version of this CLI Haste Client in Golang soon.

 # Installation